ojusave/music_recommendation_pgvector/README.md

 ## What is this?
 A web app that lets you search for music using natural language (like "sad piano songs") instead of exact titles.
 It uses AI to understand what you mean and finds similar music.

-## How it works
-1. You type "upbeat rock songs"
-2. AI converts your words into numbers (vectors)
-3. Database finds songs with similar numbers
-4. You get recommendations!

 **Tech Stack:** Flask + PostgreSQL + pgvector + Sentence Transformers

 ## Quick Start

 **One-Click Deploy:**
 [![Deploy to Render](https://render.com/images/deploy-to-render-button.svg)](https://render.com/deploy)

+*Wait 2-3 minutes and your app is live!*

-**What's a vector?** Think of it as a list of numbers that represents the "meaning" of text.
+**What's a vector?**
+Think of it as a list of numbers that represents the "meaning" of text.
 Similar meanings have similar numbers.

 **Example:**
 - "happy song" → [0.1, 0.8, 0.2, ...]